Types of Synthetic Diamonds

 spot the difference.
 They are called artificial, simulated, lab grown or cultivated

-difference between lab grown diamonds versus Czs.
-Do you think you can spot the
+The following article discusses the types of synthetic diamonds manufactured in laboratories.
+This will also discuss the difference between lab grown diamonds versus Czs.
+Do you think you can spot the difference?

 Kinds of simulant diamonds:

 ***Diamond Nexus Simulants.
 These are composed of a mixture of carbon and other elements to create the diamond-effect.
 They are also durable and shiny but require proper maintenance to retain its beauty.
 Nexus diamonds are also the most durable simulant diamonds that is why they can be a little expensive than other lab grown diamonds.

 ***Cubic Zirconia Simulants.
 These are manufactured from zirconium dioxide, a laboratory-made element used to create other lab grown gem stones.
 They can come in different colors.
 Cubic zirconia or zirconia diamonds are more common are less durable.
 This is why they come in low prices.
 They are commonly used as ornaments to jewelry and like earing and rings.Moissanite simulant diamonds.
 These are formed by combining silicone carbide.
 They are the closest reflection to diamonds that is why they are the priciest lab grown diamonds next to diamond Nexus.

 Over the years, diamond laboratories have been built to create replicas of natural diamonds.
 These laboratories have state-of-the-art machines and expert chemist to mix elements and create synthetic diamonds.
 One of the best known processes to create a synthetic diamond is through HPHT or high pressure, high temperature process.
 When a chemical, usually pure carbon, is subject to a very high pressure and high temperature, chemical vapor is created, resulting to crystallization, creating 3D effect the similar effect to that of a natural diamond.